 What are the daycare hours?

 7:00am – 6:30pm Monday – Friday.
-When possible, please avoid dropping off or picking up your dog between 11:35am – 1:25pm.
+When possible, please avoid dropping off or picking up your dog between 11:35am – 1:25pm (unless you have a half day visit).
 This will disrupt the dogs who are having nap time.

 When’s the best time to drop off a new and/or shy dog?

 Dropping off your dog for daycare early in the morning is less stressful for your dog.
 This way he will be one of the first dogs in the play room and can meet each incoming dog one at a time.